AnthonyTechnologies/python-styleguide/README.md

   - [`unit_test_template.py`](templates/tests/unit_test_template.py): template for pytest unit tests.
   - [`performance_test_template.py`](templates/tests/performance_test_template.py): template for performance tests.
   - [`example_template.py`](templates/examples/example_template.py): minimal example file showing the conventions.
-  - [`tutorial_example.ipynb`](templates/tutorials/tutorial_example.ipynb): notebook‑style tutorial example.
+  - [`tutorial_template.ipynb`](templates/tutorials/tutorial_template.ipynb): notebook‑style tutorial template.

 ## Style Guide Implementation

 This style guide is modular and can be adopted incrementally.
 The following outline is the recommended way to implement this style guide.
 However, adaptation can be implemented in any way: in a different order, skip some topics entirely, etc.

 1. Review key aspects of the style guide: